Prepare a Cluster

 482

-Create an Access Key
+Create a Bucket Access Key and Secret Key

 Next, create an access key so Hydrolix can securely connect to your storage bucket.
 Within the Linode Cloud console, navigate to the "Object Storage" page.
 Click on "Access Keys" to view the access keys tab: